Abhijayshah/video-speed-controller/README.md

-# 🚀 Video Speed Controller

-> **The ultimate browser extension for controlling HTML5 video playback speed with style and accessibility**
+# The science of accelerated playback

 | Chrome Extension                                                       | Downloads                                                                        | GitHub Release                                                 |
 |------------------------------------------------------------------------|----------------------------------------------------------------------------------|----------------------------------------------------------------|